morinted/Resume/resume.md

 ## About Ted

-A University of Ottawa co-op student studying to be a software engineer, with a strong interest in web technologies.
+A University of Ottawa co-op student studying to be a software engineer, with a strong interest in web technologies and applications of technology for accessibility purposes.
 Enthusiastic about the industry, and excited to work on projects that have a big impact on people's lives.
 Programming is a passion.
-Clean, efficient, and understandable code is personally important, regardless of the project.
+Clean, efficient, and understandable code is personally important, regardless of the project or language.
 Prefer working with a team in a position that allows for growth and learning.

 ## Technologies